-- Exercise course will be organized as a reading group - Papers (links) available on the webpage (soon, depending on |participants|) - Read papers early... - One paper with relation to lecture topics will be presented (by a random one of you!) and discussed (by you!) each week (please take note of the emphasize on YOU :-) - This year there won't be acoding task (usually introduced in week 3-4, solved in groups of 2-3 students with help from us, to present last Thursday of the term, we're waiting for the pandemic to end)
+- Exercise course will be organized as a reading group - Papers (links) available on the webpage (soon, depending on |participants|) - Read papers early... - Two papers with relation to lecture topics will be presented (by a random one of you!) and discussed (by you!) each week (please take note of the emphasize on YOU :-) (also: https://pads.ccc.de/QQS6CCpTDI) - In case of interest, we can organize a coding task (introduced in week 3-4, solved in groups of 2-3 students, to present in last reading group)